 Holter monitoring is a recording of your heartbeats.
 It records for 24 to 48 hours, while you go about your daily life.
 The monitor records the electrical activity of the heart.
 We call this your “heart rhythm.”
 An odd heart rhythm, such as the change in either speed or pattern of the heartbeat, is called an arrhythmia.

 Find odd heartbeats that may not occur during a standard ECG.

 Look for symptoms that come and go, such as palpitations, dizzy spells, or fainting spells.

 See how well your medicine or pacemaker treatment is working.

 The monitor is small and about the size of a pager.
-It is in a pouch you wear around your neck or waist.
-The monitor has a cable that hooks to five sticky patches, called electrodes.
+It has a cable that hooks to five sticky patches, called electrodes.
 The patches are stuck to different areas of the chest.
 These patches record the heartbeats.

 Try to sleep on your back, with the recorder at your side.
 This will keep the patches from being pulled off.

 Avoid electric blankets, magnets, metal detectors, and high voltage areas such as power lines.
 Signals from such devices may affect the data.

 You will need to keep a diary when wearing the monitor.
 It helps us compare your actions and symptoms to the ECG record.